protesilaos/prot16/README.md

 ## Choosing a theme

 This is up to personal preference.
 I like them all.
 That is why I publish them.
-At any rate, here is a short list with some suggestions to help you get started:
+That granted, here is a short list with some suggestions to help you get started:

 - low contrast
-  - Cyprium
+  - Gaia
   - Playa
 - medium contrast
   - Flowerbed
-  - Symbiosis
+  - Neptune
 - high contrast
-  - Bionis
+  - Equinox
   - Ficus

 ## Acknowledgements